-This guest post is published in conjunction with this week’s annual meeting of the American Historical Association in Chicago.
-Share using #AHA19.
+This guest post is published as part of our blog series in conjunction with the Organization of American Historians conference in Philadelphia from April 4-7, 2019.
+Share using #OAH19.

 By Sylvie Laurent, author of King and the Other America: The Poor People’s Campaign and the Quest for Economic Equality